wasmCloud/wasmcloud-dev-site/content/overview/getting-started/_index.en.md

 ```
 Because the actor isn't actually returning JSON, the return payload has some characters that the terminal doesn't know how to interpret from its bytes[^1].
 However you can still see the response body which contains our exact "echoed" request.

-That covers the basics of wasmCloud development in our REPL environment.
-To learn more about actors, providers, and more concepts on wasmCloud, continue on to the [App Development](../../app-dev) or [Platform Building](../../platform-builder) sections depending on your interests.
+That covers the basics of wasmcloud development in our REPL environment.
+To learn more about actors, providers, and more concepts on wasmcloud, continue on to the [App Development](../../app-dev) or [Platform Building](../../platform-builder) sections depending on your interests.

 [^1]: We're using [msgpack](https://msgpack.org/) to serialize arbitrary byte payloads when sending information to/from actors.
 Due to this serialization format, the bytes that are sent to and from actors must be deserialized with the shape of the object already known, and in the case of `ctl call` we are doing our best guess as to what the return payload is going to look like.
 As you can see when using `curl`, when we know the shape of the data (an HTTP response) we're able to fully deserialize the actor's response.